adithedev/bike-maintenance-predictor/README.md

 🚀 Future Scope

-Real-time prediction with a Flask/Django API.
+Real-time prediction with a FastAPI

 Integration into a bike-sharing dashboard.